 Tobacco companies spend millions on marketing and advertising.
-The current trend is to put tobacco imagery into movies, TV, and other media to promote tobacco use and glamorize addiction.
-Tobacco control organizations have recognized this, and have been advocating for the elimination of tobacco from movies, TV, and other media images that may be seen by children.
+One common strategy is to put tobacco imagery into movies, TV and other media to promote tobacco use and glamorize addiction.
+Tobacco control organizations have recognized this and have been advocating for the elimination of tobacco from movies, TV, and other media images that may be seen by children.

 What You Need to Know

 Children are impressionable and often imitate what they see.
 Smoking in the movies accounts for 37% of all smoking initiation.
 A 2014 Surgeon General report found that there is a causal relationship between youth seeing tobacco imagery on-screen and initiation of tobacco use, and noted that the more frequently youth see tobacco imagery in movies, the more likely they are to start smoking.
 As such, eliminating tobacco imagery in youth-rated movies (eg, movies rated “G,” “PG,” or “PG-13”) can help protect youth from becoming tobacco users.

 Many movies contain tobacco imagery, even though it may not add anything to the movie itself.
 This is due to a long history of the tobacco industry collaborating with the film industry to promote smoking and tobacco brands.

 The American Academy of Pediatrics and many other leading health organizations have endorsed the “SmokeFree Movies Campaign,” which works to encourage the film industry to assign an R rating for movies containing tobacco imagery (unless it depicts the consequences of tobacco use or depicts historically accurate tobacco use), and encourages studios to certify in the movie credits that no one associated with the film received any sort of compensation for including tobacco imagery in the production.